cedar-policy/rfcs/text/0019-stricter-validation.md

 This change will match the precision of the validator today, and will enable more precise typechecking if we expand where in a policy template slots may be used.
 In particular, if we allowed expressions like `?principal.foo == 2` in the condition of a policy, the above approach would allow us to know precisely that `?principal` will always have a `foo` attribute, whereas the current approach using _AnyEntity_ would not be able to.

-### Unspecified principal/resource entity types

-The validator has a concept of an unspecified principal or resource entity type in an action `appliesTo` specification.
-When `principalTypes` or `resourceTypes` is omitted from the schema for a given action, we interpret the schema as declaring that the action does not apply to any particular principal/resource entity type.
-It instead applies to the _unspecified_ principal or resource, which allows users to make authorization requests for that action without providing a specific principal or resource entity.
-This is implemented now for permissive validation by assigning the _AnyEntity_ type to a variable when it is unspecified.
-The strict validator currently handles the unspecified principal/resource types in an ad hoc manner.

-To resolve this issue, both permissive and strict validation will no longer type an unspecified principal/resource as _AnyEntity_, and instead treat it more precisely as some specific entity type that is _not equal to any other entity type_.
-This change closely matches these semantics of authorization request processing using the unspecified entity type.
-It also is more precise than using _AnyEntity_.
-In particular, for an expression like `principal == User::"Alice"` in a policy, using _AnyEntity_ for the type of `principal` would give this expression the type `Boolean`.
-But we know better: This expression will always evaluate to `false` when `principal` is unspecified in the request.
-Giving `principal` an entity type not equal to any other type would allow us to type the expression as `False`, and therefore uncover that the policy containing this expression might never properly apply.

 ### Implementation details

 The current way we implement strict mode will change to accommodate these additions.
 We propose the following: